A Complete Guide to Cloud Security Testing

 Let experts find security gaps in your cloud infrastructure

-3 Different Approaches to perform Cloud Security Testing
+3 Cloud Security Testing Techniques

-Cloud Security Testing 101
+Cloud Application Security Testing 101

 1. Improper Identity and Access Management

-For example: If a user is granted access to a resource and then leaves the company or is terminated, that access should be removed immediately.
+For example, If a user is granted access to a resource and then leaves the company or is terminated, that access should be removed immediately.

 2. Misconfigured Storage Buckets